RyanClementsHax/notes/architecture/distributedSystems.md

 - its ok not to know everything
   - complex systems are exactly that and no experienced group of people can predict anything no matter how experienced they are

+## Messaging
+- giving consumers leases for messages they consume allows for the message not to be lost and to quickly be consumed by some other consumer if that consumer goes down

 ## Misc
 - relaxing constraints on the business requirements can lead to opportunities like amazon overselling items, but handing out gift cards when they can't fulfill everything